Stoops-ML/aerofoils/README.md

 ### To Do
 - [ShowAerofoil.py](ShowAerofoil.py) needs to be updated for TensorBoard
 - look into aerofoil transformations.
-Currently there is on a flip horizontal transformation (not yet implemented)
+Currently there is on a flip horizontal transformation (not yet used)
 - include more aerodynamic properties to input
 - plot all aerofoils to make sure that they're valid after aerofoil_redistribution.py
 - check if can reduce PCA to only one dimension

-### Notes
-- [run_NN.py](run_NN.py) depreciated.
-Current work is being completed on the convolutional neural network only
-- the [aerofoil augmentation](aerofoil_augmentor.py) code can augment new aerofoils.
-It is suggested that the user plays around with the number of control points for thickness and camber and their size with `print_plots = True`.
-Once the number of control points and their lower bound has been decided, turn `print_plots = False` to create new aerofoils.
-Not all the augmented aerofoils will be valid, and a certain of amount of playing around with the parameters is required
-- the convolutional neural network found in the [neural network script](NeuralNets.py) is now depreciated.
-This has been replaced by a deeply connected neural network, which performs more than 10 times better.
-The CNN produced a root-mean square error of 3.87, in comparison to 0.91 for the deeply connected neural network